ihaveamac/9.6-dbgen-xmls/README.md

 ##### Dealing with encrypted CIA files

-If your CIA is encrypted and you can't generate a valid `ncchinfo.bin` because of that, then you'll have to decrypt the CIA directly using Decrypt9, and there's two methods of decrypting the CIA.
+If your CIA is encrypted and you can't generate a valid `ncchinfo.bin` because of that, then you'll have to decrypt the CIA directly using Decrypt9, and there are two methods of decrypting the CIA.

 ###### Method 1 - Deep CIA Decryption